Update: COVID-19 (Coronavirus)

 - Copies of Police Reports or Open Records: All requests for copies of police reports (incident or accident) as well as all open records requests must be submitted online at: https://dunwoodyga.gov/openrecords.

-- Fingerprinting & Background Check Services: All fingerprinting services - including those for alcohol pouring permits and solicitor permits - as well as Background Check services have been suspended until further notice.
+- Fingerprinting, Background Checks and Notary Public Services: All fingerprinting services - including those for alcohol pouring permits and solicitor permits - as well as background check and notary public services have been suspended until further notice.

 - Police Training Events, Community/Volunteer Programs and Classes: All training events, community programs, and classes, including our Citizens’ Police Academy, Bailiffs, Citizens on Patrol, and Ride Along programs, have been suspended until further notice.
 For remote assistance with your Child Safety Seat, please Email: email@example.com.